ascoarchitect/multi-cloud-architecture/aiml-and-generativeai/README.md

 ## Getting Started

-There are several ways to get started with generative AI in a business context, but here are some general steps you can follow:
+There are several ways to get started with generative AI within your organisation, but here are some general steps you can follow:

 1. **Define your goals:** What do you want to accomplish with generative AI?
 This will help you choose the right approach and tools.
 2. **Research:** Read up on the latest research and trends in the field of generative AI, and familiarise yourself with specific tools and techniques that might be useful for your business.